char0n/ramda-adjunct/README.md

  $ npm run build:es
 ```

-If you use bundler that supports tree shaking and ES2015 imports.
-`package.json` is automatically pre-configured to tell ES2015 `import` to import from this directory.
+If you use a bundler that supports tree shaking and ES2015 imports. `package.json` is automatically pre-configured to tell ES2015 `import` to import from this directory.

-`es/*` - ES5 code containing ES2015 imports
+`es/*` - ES5 code containing ES2015 imports.

 ```sh
  $ npm run build:commonjs
 ```

-If you use node to import ramda-adjunct.
-`package.json` is automatically pre-configured to tell `require` to import from this directory.
+If you use node to import ramda-adjunct. `package.json` is automatically pre-configured to tell `require` to import from this directory.

-`lib/*` - ES5 code containing `commonjs` imports
+`lib/*` - ES5 code containing `commonjs` imports.

 ```sh
  $ npm run build:umd